 Japan’s declining population

 Furthermore, Japan’s declining population may not only adversely impact our business performance, but also our ability to secure human resources engaged in business operations.
-In response to new lifestyles that are expected to continue in the wake of the COVID-19 pandemic, we have expanded remote working systems, introduced side job systems and implemented other workstyle reforms, as well as introduced unrestricted employment extension systems at some Group companies.
-Going forward, the Group intends to focus on securing labor by promoting diverse workstyles across the entire Group.
+The Group has responded to changes in lifestyles by implementing workstyle reforms such as expanding remote working systems and introducing side job systems, as well as by partially introducing unrestricted employment extension systems, etc. Going forward, the Group intends to focus on securing labor by promoting diverse workstyles across the entire Group.